netsage-project/netsage-pipeline/website/docs/deploy/docker_install_advanced.md

 ```

-## To Process Tstat Data
-Tstat data is not collected by nfdump/sfcapd/nfcapd or read by an Importer.
-Instead, the flow data is sent directly from the router or switch to the logstash pipeline's ingest rabbit queue (named "netsage_deidentifier_raw").
-So, when following the Docker Simple guide, the sections related to configuring and starting up the collectors and Importer will not pertain to the tstat sensors.
-The .env file still needs to be set up though.

-Setting up Tstat is outside the scope of this document, but see the Netsage project Tstat-Transport which contains client programs that can send tstat data to a rabbit queue.
-See [https://github.com/netsage-project/tstat-transport.git](https://github.com/netsage-project/tstat-transport.git).
-Basically, you need to have Tstat send data directly to the same rabbit queue that the importers write sflow and netflow data to and that the logstash pipeline reads from.

 ## To Customize Java Settings / Increase Memory Available for Lostash

 If you need to modify the amount of memory logstash can use or any other java settings,